discordjs/guide/guide/creating-your-bot/command-deployment.md

 Your application will need the `applications.commands` scope authorized in a guild for either its global or guild slash commands to appear, and to register them in a specific guild wihtout error.

-Since commands only need to be registered once, and updated when the definition (description, options etc) is changed.
+Slash commands only need to be registered once, and updated when the definition (description, options etc) is changed.
 As there is a daily limit on command creations, it's not necessary nor desirable to connect a whole client to the gateway or do this on every `ready` event.
 As such, a standalone script using the lighter REST manager is preferred.

 This script is intended to be run separately, only when you need to make changes to your slash command **definitions** - you're free to modify parts such as the execute function as much as you like without redeployment.

+### Guild commands

 Create a `deploy-commands.js` file in your project directory.
 This file will be used to register and update the slash commands for your bot application.

 Below is a deployment script you can use.
-Focus on these variables:
+Read through the commands in the script, and focus on these variables:

 - `clientId`: Your application's client id
 - `guildId`: Your development server's id